DarkGeekMS/Retratista/README.md

 Retratista is a web-based application that enables the user to generate and manipulate a realistic human face from bare description.

+For further details about our experimentation, refer to [portrait-synthesis-from-speech](https://github.com/DarkGeekMS/portrait-synthesis-from-speech).

 ## System Workflow

 <div align=center><img width="80%" height="80%" src="assets/system-design.png"/></div>